 CDI and Java EE Integration

-- Support for @BusinessProcessScoped beans (CDI beans, the lifecycle of which are bound to a process instance),
+@BusinessProcessScopedbeans (CDI beans, the lifecycle of which are bound to a process instance).

-- Works with both Java EE and Java SE,
+- Works with Jakarta EE, Java EE, and Java SE.

 - Support for unit testing.